-Jeremy has won a number of awards and honours, both for his research and teaching.
+Jeremy won a number of awards and honours, both for his research and teaching.
 In 1974, he received the Darbaker Prize of the Botanical Society of America, and in 2003 he was awarded the Centenary Medal of Australia.
-He is author of the book Green Algae: Structure, Reproduction and Evolution in Selected Genera (1975), based on his early research.
+He was the author of the book Green Algae: Structure, Reproduction and Evolution in Selected Genera (1975), based on his early research.